DAY 1: Kununurra - Wyndham Port

 Today we encounter one of the longest rivers in the Kimberley (432km), the Drysdale.
 Spend the day exploring the spectacular palm-studded landscape and the rapids of the Drysdale area.
 Join our guides on a scenic tender excursion to witness crocodiles, flying foxes and many species of bird life, which thrive in these delta islands.
 Then enjoy a swim in secluded rock pools.
 Late afternoon walk on a deserted beach or try to catch a barramundi, with many great “snags” to fish around.

 Today we explore various coves within Vansittart Bay, visiting sites rich in the fascinating Bradshaw or Gwion Gwion art.
 Named after Joseph Bradshaw, the first European to record these amazing paintings in 1891.
 Some Bradshaw art has been dated at over 17,000 years old, which is unique to the Kimberley.
-There is also the opportunity to walk to the crash site of the DC3 aircraft, which crashed during World War II, located on the eastern side of Vansittart Bay.
-Later we cruise around the coastline of the Bougainville Peninsula, where dramatic black basalt cliffs contrast with lush green rainforests.
+There is also the opportunity to visit the crash site of a DC3 aircraft, located on the eastern side of Vansittart Bay.
+As we continue our journey, witness the rugged terrain and ancient weathered rocks from the vessel while cruising towards the Mitchell River.

 *This is only a suggested itinerary.
 Due to the vast tidal movements and remote terrain of the Kimberley region, Pearl Sea Coastal Cruises cannot guarantee that the itinerary will remain the same.
 However, during the time you spend with us you will experience many more spectacular places not listed on the itinerary.
 There will be plenty of opportunities to catch fresh fish for the table as well as land and sightseeing excursions to many untouched places.